Huitzi-Solutions/micasa-documentation/docs/guide/MCRCEverydayProcesses/howToSend/aBulkSMSForACampaign.md

 # This is the icon of the page
 icon: page
 # This is the title of the article
-title: ... a Bulk Email
+title: ... a Bulk SMS for a Campaign
 # Set author
 author: Huitzi Solutions
 # Set writing time
 time: 2020-01-01
 # A page can only have one category
 category: Guide
-# A page can have multiple tags
-tag:
-  - Page config
-  - Guide
 # this page is sticky in article list
 sticky: true
 # this page will appear in aricle channel in home page